yacheckalin/react-tips/performance-tips/README.md

 #### Do Not Follow Bad Practicies

-This part is pretty obviouse.
+This part is pretty obvious.
 Try not to use anti-patterns and bad approaches, then you will increase the speed of application in times:

 > - binding functions in render
 > - using index as key